Want a “behind the scenes” look at the tools I use to help me stay productive in my business?

 5. Google-land – I’ve finally made the official switch over to Google as my basic operating system for my business: well, in many ways.
 I use both Drive and Sheets to help me manage my information – and keep it editable and available from anywhere.
 There are many other cool things about Google, but just suffice it to say – I can’t run my business without it!

-6. AnyMeeting – This has been a great tool for a small-ish coaching practice.
-I love using AnyMeeting webinars for my group programs, and am able to host everything from full video and screen-sharing capability to making it easy for people to attend any of my webinars by phone!
+6. AnyMeeting – This has been a great tool for private coaching practice.
+I love using AnyMeeting webinars for my group programs, and am able to host everything from full video and screen-sharing capability to make it easy for people to attend any of my webinars by phone!
 One of the greatest features is the fact that they allow you to grow your capacity in case you have more people who want to join your event!
-You can go from a low-cost subscription, and then bump up your capacity of the meeting room for that crazy big webinar the people are going to attend for that month only!
+You can upgrade your capacity!
 All webinars can be recorded, and packaged for resale!
 (There’s a convenient way to package up your mighty content and put it out on your shopping cart for others to download!
 This is one of the most highly functional programs at the most reasonable investment.

 7. Unroll.me – HOLY THANK YOU for this service!
 Unroll.me is a FREE service that helps users manage their junk mail and subscriptions.
 It allows you to mass unsubscribe from the lists you no longer want to be on and pulls your selected subscriptions into one convenient daily digest email.
 So instead of receiving multiple subscription emails in my Inbox throughout the day, I receive just one (seriously, just one!).